 git addto make Git aware of them.

 git diff HEAD" after applying a patch to a local tree.
-Review the output to make sure that only the changes you wanted to check in will be checked in.
-Also check to see if the copyright dates need to be updated.
+Review the output to make sure that only the changes you want will be checked in.
+Also see if the copyright dates need to be updated.

 git commit" to check in the patch; either name the files to commit explicitly on the command line, or use